geoffw0/test-repo/README.md

 # test-repo
-Test repository for fiddling with things like Code Scanning settings
+Test repository for fiddling with things like Code Scanning settings.

 ## Rust Hello World Project